-COUNTY COUNCIL OF PRINCE GEORGE'S COUNTY, MARYLAND 2020 Legislative Session

-Resolution No. CR-113-2020 Proposed by The Council Chair (by request - County Executive) Introduced by Council Members Turner, Anderson-Walker, Davis, Dernoga, Franklin, Glaros, Harrison, Hawkins, Ivey, Streeter and Taveras Date of Introdu November 10, 2020 RESOLUTION A RESOLUTION N concerning Compensation and Benefits, Prince George's County Police Civilian Employees Association Salary Schedule P For the purpose of of amending the Salary Plan of the County to reflect the terms of recent agreements betw een Prince George's County, Maryland and Prince George's County Police Civilian Employ ees Association, to provide a hazard pay stipend through September 26, 2020, and to provide a modified benefit in the maximum accumulation of annual leave to be carried over from leave year 2020 into leave year 2021.
-WHEREAS s, pursuant to Section 903 of Article IX of the Prince George's County Charter and Section 16-1 25(a) of the Prince George's County Code, amendments to the County's Salary Plan are to be sul omitted to the County Council in resolution form; and WHEREAS s, the global pandemic Coronavirus ("COVID-19") continues to pose an imminent risk to the health, safety and welfare of Prince George's County residents; and WHEREAS s, emergency declarations issued at the federal, State and County level remain in effect; and WHEREAS s, COVID-19 continues to present economic and personnel challenges for the County; and WHEREAS s, the many restrictions resulting from the COVID-19 pandemic, which included a "Stay at Home" 'order for a period of time, prohibited many employees from being able to use their accrued ann ual leave this year as they normally would; and WHEREAS s, the County Executive has recommended that the Salary Plan be amended to reflect the addition of COVID-19 Hazard Pay and provide a modified benefit in the maximum accumulation of annual leave to be carried over from leave year 2020 into leave year 2021 for employees covered by Salary Schedule P.

-NOW, THEREFORE, BE IT RESOLVED by the County Council of Prince George's County, Maryland, that Salary Schedule P submitted and recommended by the County Executive on November 3, 2020, which is attached hereto and made a part here of, setting forth the following modifications: hazard pay for the period of August 1, 2020 through September 26, 2020, and a temporary increase in the maximum accumulation of annual leave to be carried over from leave year 2020 into leave year 2021 from 360 hours to 440 hours, be and the same is hereby approved.
+COUN FY COUNCIL OF PRINCE GEORGE'S COUNTY, MARYLAND 2021 Legislative Session Resolution No. CR-108-2021 Proposed by The Chair (by request - County Executive) Introduced by Council Members Hawkins, Davis, Ivey, Dernoga, Glaros, Harrison, Turner, Taveras, Franklin, and Anderson-Walker Co-Sponsors Date of Introdu ction RESOLUTION 1 A RESOLUTION V concerning 2 Compensation and Benefits, 3 Prince George's County Police Civilian Employees Association 4 Salary Schedule P, Schedule of Pay Grades 5 For the purpose of amending the Salary Plan of the County to reflect the terms of the labor 6 agreement by and between Prince George's County, Maryland and the Prince George's County 7 Police Civilian Employees Association (PCEA).
+8 WHEREAS, pursuant to Section 903 of Article IX of the Prince George's County Charter 9 and Section 16-125(a) of the Prince George's County Code, amendments to the County's Salary 10 Plan are to be submitted to the Prince George's County Council in resolution form; and 11 WHEREAS, the Salary Plan must at this time be amended by the approval of a salary 12 schedule to reflect the terms of the labor agreement by and between Prince George's County, 13 Maryland and PCEA.
+14 NOW, THEREFORE, BE IT RESOLVED by the County Council of Prince George's 15 County, Maryland, that Salary Schedule P, submitted and recommended by the County 16 Executive on , which is attached hereto and made a part hereof, setting forth 17 the following mo difications: merit increases; wage scale adjustment; wage re-opener; retroactive 18 COVID-19 Hazar rd Pay for the period of September 27, 2020 through April 24, 2021; temporary 19 increase to maxin num annual leave carryover for leave year 2021 into leave year 2022; TEC pay, 20 holidays and holid day pay, clothing allowance disbursement and hold harmless provision, be and 21 the same is hereby y approved.

-BE IT FURTHER RESOLVED that this Resolution shall take effect on the day it is adopted and that, unless stated otherwise in a specific provision of the Salary Schedule, shall be retroactively effective to August 1, 2020
+1 BE IT FURTHER RESOLVED that this Resolution shall take effect on the day it is 2 adopted and that, unless stated otherwise in a specific provision of the Salary Schedule, shall be 3 retroactively effective to July 1, 2020.

-Adopted this 17th day of November, 2020.
+Adopted this day of , 2021.